Advice For A Good Life With Sage Erickson

 We proceed into the shoot we came here for.
 It’s meaningless compared to the touch of reality which just occurred.
 But, Sage is here to work, she puts on her wetsuit, paddles out and surfs a few waves that are just short of non-existent.
 We photograph and film the Health-Ade product.
 We shoot the Kombucha bottle in hand, on a towel, in the sand — the usual brand logo hits that come with the content you see above.

 When we return to the car, we’re greeted by the woman, again.
 The engine is running and the car’s in park.
 She approaches the window.

 Sage rolls it down.
 The woman hands her a piece of jewelry.
 It’s a ring, and it’s beautiful.
 It’s steampunk meets the ocean breeze with shells and pieces of sea glass cast together with metal and studs.
-The woman gleams and slides her work onto her hands.
+The woman gleams and slides the piece onto Miss Erickson.
 It’s large and covers the back of Sage’s hand, wrapping around her wrist and connecting below the veins.
 The piece must’ve taken a week to make, and it is stunning, in a Pirates of the Caribbean way.

 She wants Sage to have it.
 Sage explains she can’t take it.
 And the woman tells the importance of Sage having it, that she couldn’t give it to anyone else.
 The woman’s big, full brown eyes are wet–again, not a drop spills.
 Sage accepts and asks the woman if she’ll be around the Harbor over the next week or so.
 She says, likely.